Constipation is an unpleasant problem that can even strain a relationship.

 The water content and high fiber will help the puppy poop.
 But please don’t use pumpkin pie filling, as it contains sugars and spices — only canned pure pumpkin will do the job.

-Mixing ¼ teaspoon ginger with ½ cup of chicken (or beef) broth and offering it to your pup is another home cure.
+Mixing ¼ teaspoon ginger with ½ cup of chicken (or beef) broth and offering it to your pup could be another home cure.

-The most common reason for canine constipation is lack of fluids.
+The most common reason for dog constipation is lack of fluids.

 If your pet is experiencing this problem for longer than 24 hours or it is accompanied by vomiting, please get to the vet right away.